truefoundry/custom-guardrails-template/README.md

 ### NSFW Filtering with Unitary Toxic Classification Model
 The NSFW filtering endpoint can be used to validate and optionally transform the response from the LLM before returning it to the client.
 If the output is transformed (e.g., content is modified or formatted), the endpoint will return the modified response body.
 The NSFW filtering uses the Unitary toxic classification model with configurable thresholds for toxicity, sexual content, and obscenity detection.
 Link to the model: [Unitary Toxic Classification Model](https://huggingface.co/unitary/unbiased-toxic-roberta)

-### Drug Mention Detection with Guardrails AI
-The drug mention detection endpoint uses Guardrails AI to detect and reject responses that mention drugs.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/cartesia/mentions_drugs)

-### Web Sanitization with Guardrails AI
-The web sanitization endpoint uses Guardrails AI to detect and reject responses that contain malicious content.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/web_sanitization)

-### PII Detection with Guardrails AI
-The PII detection endpoint uses Guardrails AI to identify the presence of Personally Identifiable Information (PII) in incoming messages.
-Unlike the Presidio-based redaction endpoint, this endpoint only detects and reports PII without modifying the content.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/detect_pii)

 ## Customization

 The modular architecture makes it easy to customize the guardrail logic:

 - **PII Redaction**: Modify `guardrail/pii_redaction_presidio.py` to customize PII detection and redaction rules
-- **PII Detection (Guardrails AI)**: Modify `guardrail/pii_detection_guardrails_ai.py` to customize PII detection using Guardrails AI
 - **NSFW Filtering (Local)**: Modify `guardrail/nsfw_filtering_local_eval.py` to customize content filtering thresholds and rules
-- **NSFW Filtering (Guardrails AI)**: Modify `guardrail/nsfw_filtering_guardrails_ai.py` to customize NSFW filtering using Guardrails AI
-- **Drug Mention Detection**: Modify `guardrail/drug_mention_guardrails_ai.py` to customize drug mention detection rules
 - **Request/Response Models**: Modify `entities.py` to add new fields or validation rules

 Replace the example guardrail logic in the respective files with your own implementation.
 The NSFW filtering uses the Unitary toxic classification model with configurable thresholds for toxicity, sexual content, and obscenity detection.